Kuwait National Assembly no-confidence votes: Information Minister Sheikh Saud Al-Nasser Al-Sabah

 MPs Dr. Walid Al-Tabtabaei, Mohammed Al-Elaim and Dr. Fahd Al-Khanna grilled the minister but the cabinet resigned one day before the vote of no confidence was to take place.
 After the cabinet was reformed, the minister was reappointed to the cabinet as the oil minister and acting health minister.
 This was the first cabinet resignation and the fourth ruling family minister to be grilled.

 Interior Minister Sheikh Mohammed Al-Khaled Al-Sabah, June 1998

 MP Sayed Hussein Al-Qallaf grilled the minister on June 15, 1998.
 This was the fifth ruling family minister to be grilled.

 Justice Minister/Awqaf and Islamic Affairs Minister Ahmad Al-Kulaib, May 1999

 MP Abbas Al-Khdhari grilled the minister on May 4, 1999.
-Then 20 MPs submitted two votes of no confidence motions against the minister.
-Subsequently, the National Assembly was dissolved constitutionally.
+20 MPs submitted two votes of no confidence motions against the minister.
+Subsequently, the National Assembly was dissolved.
 This was the first constitutional dissolution of the parliament.
 Al-Kulaib was the fourth elected minister to be grilled and second elected minister against whom a vote of no confidence motion was submitted.
 It was first time two votes of no confidence motions were submitted.